REST V2

 ```

-## REST V2 in Action <a href="#rest-v2-in-action" id="rest-v2-in-action"></a>
+## **REST V2 in action**

 ### **Configuring the timeouts**

-#### **Connect Timeout**
+#### **Connect timeout**

-If the server is slow to accept the connection or unavailable, the request fails after this timeout.
+Defines the maximum time allowed to establish a connection with the server.
+If the server is unavailable or slow to accept the connection, the request fails after this timeout.

 **Example:** The server takes longer than 10 seconds to complete the handshake.
 The connection fails due to a timeout.

-#### **Read Timeout**
+#### **Read timeout**

 Specifies the maximum time to wait for a response after the request has been sent.
+Prevents the pipeline client from waiting indefinitely for data.

 **Example:** The server accepted the connection but takes more than 15 seconds to start responding.
 A timeout error is returned.

-#### **Write Timeout**
+#### **Write timeout**

 Sets the maximum time allowed to send the request body to the server.
+Particularly relevant for requests with large payloads, such as file uploads.

 **Example:** Uploading a file takes more than 30 seconds.
 The request fails due to a write timeout.

-#### **Call Timeout**
+#### **Call timeout**

-Defines the total timeout for the entire HTTP call, including connection, writing, and reading.
+Defines the total timeout for the entire HTTP call, including connection, writing, and reading phases.
+If the combined duration exceeds this value, the request is aborted.

 **Example:** You configure a 60-second timeout for the entire operation.
 If connecting, sending, and receiving together exceed this limit, the request is canceled.

-### Sending a binary file <a href="#sending-a-binary-file" id="sending-a-binary-file"></a>
+### **Sending a binary file**

-* the destination endpoint
+* The destination endpoint in **URL**

-### Making requests using content-type: MultiPart/form-data <a href="#how-to-make-requests-by-using-content-type-multipartform-data" id="how-to-make-requests-by-using-content-type-multipartform-data"></a>
+### **Making requests with content-type: multipart/form-data**

 ```json